yannloosli/openchakra/README.md

 | `p`              | Select parent component   |
 | `Esc`            | Unselect component        |

-## Roadmap

-- More Chakra UI components integration
-- Components copy
-- Props panel improvements
-- Code generation improvements
-- Dark mode support
-- Custom presets
-- Custom theme
-- Handle PseudoBox state (hover, active…)
-- Fix bugs 🧨
-- Support other UI (Material, Reakit...)

-## Contributors
+## Other information

-This project is being developed by [Premier Octet](https://www.premieroctet.com), a Web and mobile agency specializing in React and React Native developments.
+### FAQ
+- Why this name ? \
+This component is heavely based on [OpenChakra](https://github.com/premieroctet/openchakra), itself relying on [Chakra UI](https://chakra-ui.com/getting-started).
+Chakra, chained things, inheritance...
+Karma.
+Moreover, I've worked on an OpenChakra integration in a previous job andd even if I'm making this one from scratch, it's obvious I would not do this now without this prior experience (well, maybe not, it was perhaps some kind of destiny thing!
+Or not.)
+- But why karm**Y**c ? \
+Glad you ask. \
+Mainly two reasons: \
+  1. there's already a Github project with Karmic label.
+  2. My name is **Y**ann.

 ### Code Contributors

-This project exists thanks to all the people from `premieroctet/openchakra` who originally created and supported this project.
+This project exists thanks to all the people from [Premier Octet](https://www.premieroctet.com) who originally created and supported this project.

-New collaborators are welcome! [[Contribute](CONTRIBUTING.md)].